 *Preventable through vaccinations, deworming and/or preventative medications.

-Other ways you can prevent illness in your dog
+Steps you can take to prevent your dog from falling sick

-• Wash your hands: It sounds basic, but good hand-washing is essential for preventing the spread of sickness and disease among all your family members, including your dogs.
+• Wash your hands to prevent the spread of sickness and disease among all your family members, including your dogs.

-• Regular vet checks: Take your dog to the vet at least once a year for a general checkup.
+• Prioritize regular vet checks, at least once a year for a general checkup.
 Head over as soon as possible if you notice any unusual symptoms or signs of illness.

 • Vaccinate (and keep up to date): Make sure your dog has all the necessary vaccinations based on their environment and lifestyle.